North Carolina Piedmont Triad skyline

 🎯 Quick AnswerThe 336 phone area code serves the north-central Piedmont Triad region of North Carolina.
 Its major cities include Greensboro, Winston-Salem, and High Point.
 It is part of an overlay complex with the 743 area code, meaning both codes cover the same geographic territory and require 10-digit dialing for local calls.

 Ever get a call from a 336 number and wonder if it’s that job offer from Winston-Salem or just another robocall?
 You’re not alone.
-Understanding area codes is more than just geography; it’s about connecting with communities and protecting yourself from increasingly sophisticated scams.
+Understanding area codes is more than just geography. it’s about connecting with communities and protecting yourself from increasingly sophisticated scams.
 (Source: nationalnanpa.com)

 The 336 phone area code serves north-central North Carolina, anchored by the major cities of Greensboro, Winston-Salem, and High Point.
 This region, known as the Piedmont Triad, is a hub of commerce, education, and culture.
-The 336 code is part of an overlay plan with the 743 area code, meaning both codes serve the same geographic area and new numbers could be assigned from either pool.
+The 336 code is part of an overlay plan with the 743 area code, meaning both codes serve the same geographic area and new numbers can be assigned from either pool.

-Where is the 336 Area Code Located?
+where’s the 336 Area Code Located?
 (Map & Cities)

 The 336 area code is planted firmly in the heart of North Carolina’s Piedmont Triad region.
-It’s not a coastal code or a mountain code; it represents the bustling central part of the state.
-Think of it as the triangle connecting three of North Carolina’s most significant cities.
+It represents the bustling central part of the state, connecting three of North Carolina’s most significant cities: Greensboro, Winston-Salem, and High Point.

 It covers all or parts of several counties, including Guilford, Forsyth, Davidson, Randolph, and Alamance.
 If you’re calling a landline or cell phone in this area, chances are high you’ll be dialing 336 or its overlay, 743.
+Ten-digit dialing is mandatory for all local calls within this territory.

 Here are some of the most prominent cities and towns within the 336 phone area code: